panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 `onItemClick` callback is memoized by `useCallback()`.
 As long as `term` is the same, `useCallback()` returns the same function object.

-Even if for some reason `MyParent` component re-renders, `onItemClick` function object is the same and doesn't break the memoization of `MyBigList`.
+When `MyParent` component re-renders, `onItemClick` function object remains the same and doesn't break the memoization of `MyBigList`.

 That was a good use case of `useCallback()`.